-- Florida moving costs: Local and in-state moves
+- Florida Moving Costs: Local and In-State Moves

-- Florida storage
+- Florida Storage

-Sorry, but we’ve got a bit of homework for you.
 Try to get a handle on the following questions before you start contacting Florida moving companies for quotes.

 - How much stuff are you moving (how many bedrooms/boxes/big items)?